 Acuity + Clarus

-We’re proud to partner with Acuity to help hard-working innovators claim the federal R&D tax credit.
-At Clarus R+D, our web-based application makes it easy for growing businesses to work at their own pace while connecting with our tax experts.
+We’re proud to partner with Acuity to help hardworking innovators claim the R&D tax credit.
+At Clarus R+D, our web-based application simplifies the process and maximizes your benefit.

 Talk with a tax credit expert to learn more about this opportunity.

 Estimate how much money you could put back in your company's pocket.

 Schedule a free consultation with our team of tax experts to learn more about the R&D credit and technology-driven studies.